Assisted Reproductive Technology Information

 Intrauterine Insemination (IUI)

-Is a common medical procedure for patients in need of fertility treatment.
-IUI includes through medical intervention, placing the sperm into the female’s reproductive tract at a time close to ovulation.
+It is a common medical procedure for patients in need of fertility treatment.
+IUI includes medical intervention, placing the sperm into the person with a uterus at a time close to ovulation.

 Therapeutic Donor Insemination (TDI)